stain/ro-crate-paper/manuscript.md

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
 As such, RO-Crate relies on the Linked Data principles [@doi:10.2200/S00334ED1V01Y201102WBE001].
-Figure {@fig:conceptual} \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate; an RO-Metadata File (top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.
+Figure {@fig:conceptual} \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate: an RO-Metadata File (top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.

 ![**Conceptual overview of RO-Crate**.
 A *Persistent Identifier* (PID) [@doi:10.1371/journal.pbio.2001414] points to a *Research Object* (RO), which may be archived using different packaging approaches like BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
 The RO is described within a *RO-Crate Metadata File*, providing identifiers for *authors* using ORCID, *organisations* using [ROR](https://ror.org/) and licences such as Creative Commons using SPDX identifiers.
 The *RO-Crate content* is further described with additional metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}